Cheltenham Township Police Department

 The Cheltenham Township Police Department is a police department that operates under the Commonwealth of Pennsylvania and Montgomery County.
 It patrols the 9.0 square mile township of Cheltenham, which comprises Glenside, Elkins Park, Wyncote, La Mott, Melrose Park, Laverock and Cheltenham Village.
 Cheltenham Police operates as the fourth largest police force in Montgomery County (behind Lower Merion, Abington, and Upper Merion), and is the third largest municipality, serving over 38,000 residents.
 The Township is the 28th largest in Pennsylvania by population, but has the sixth highest overall number of UCR Part One Crimes and the seventh highest per capita UCR Part One Crimes in Pennsylvania per the 2024 FBI UCR Crime Report (Table 8).
 The Department responded to almost 35,000 calls in 2024.

 History

 The K-9 Unit Memorial at the Township building.

 Cheltenham Township Police Department was formed in February 1903 by the Township board of Commissioners.
 At the time of formation, there was one chief, and only seven officers.
 Since then, the force has expanded dramatically, operating with 86 members in the early 2000's.
 However, due to drastic budget cuts, the number of sworn personnel has dwindled to 76 in 2010-2011, and 70 in 2015.
 2012 saw the Cheltenham Police Department's first layoffs in the Township's history, when 2 sworn members and 3 civilian employees were laid off due to Township budget shortfalls.

 The Cheltenham Township Police Department started 2017 with only 67 sworn personnel, down 19 officers from the authorized force of 86 in the late 1990s into the early 2000s.
 However, as of 2020 the number has increased to 71 officers.
+Staffing was again cut in 2026, reducing the force to 69 officers.